 We have a swap tub.
 Pick up customers may put one item in and take one item out.
 Otherwise we encourage you to gift excess to a friendly neighbour.

 Will there be another veggie box when the current subscription box concludes?

 Yes.
-With enough members, we will continue to offer a CSA box instead of attending markets etc. So tell a friend, ring Auntie Gretchen, put us in your school newsletter - community supported agriculture (CSA) is not just the farmer’s job - it’s local food sovereignty.
+With enough members, we will continue to offer a CSA box.
+So tell a friend, ring Auntie Gretchen, put us in your school newsletter - community supported agriculture (CSA) is all about sharing local food sovereignty.